spatiotemporal-data/spatiotemporal-data.github.io/trade/import-export.md

 **Content:**

-- Data download and preprocessing.
+- Download data from the WTO Stats and preprocessing these data in Python (e.g., `pandas` and `numpy`).
+- Spatial heatmaps for visualizing international import and export trade values.
 - Monthly import/export trade values from 2000 to 2022.
-- Sptial heatmap for international trade.

 <br>